A Guide to Silver Jewellery

 Silver plating is the process of bonding a thin layer of silver to a base metal usually copper, brass, or nickel.
 The layer of silver used in this bonding process is very thin and therefore inexpensive to make and buy.
 Sterling silver is 92.5% pure silver making it more expensive than plated items but also much higher in quality.
 Fine silver is composed of 99.9% pure silver, which is too soft to be made or shaped into common items like jewellery and can easily be dented or scratched.

 We know how cheap plated-jewellery looks and feels so we never use it for any of our jewellery.
 We make all our silver jewellery from 925 sterling silver so it can be cherished for a lifetime.
-Some of our old designs may contain silver-plated elements and have been discontinued.

 How can I tell whether my silver is sterling or not?